WG 3: Cost-Benefit Analysis and Toolkits

 In their analysis, different ISGAN countries are likely to prioritize distinct domains within the power sector.
 Therefore, in developing methodological frameworks and tools, a broad definition of smart grid is adopted to encompass the full range of technologies and activities from centralized power generation to transmission and distribution networks end uses and distributed generation, and different energy vectors.
 The CBA-MCA tool is also used for sector coupling and evaluating various integrated energy systems.

-WG 3 continues to leverage existing knowledge and experience gained in different participating countries, as well as current international efforts underway and cooperation among major smart grids stakeholders globally.
+WG 3 continues to leverage existing knowledge and experience gained in different participating countries, as well as current international efforts underway and cooperation among major smart grid stakeholders globally.

 • Updated tool version